The Bankrate promise

 - Amazon.com or PayPal purchases

-- Over 15 travel partners
+- Transfers to 18 travel partners

-Increase miles’ value with travel partners
+3. Increase miles’ value with travel partners

-Enjoy Visa Signature perks
+5. Enjoy Visa Signature perks

-Though you won’t get many of the perks and benefits that come with more premium travel credit cards, the VentureOne Rewards Card does offer some to its cardholders, courtesy to its status as a Visa Signature card.
+Though you won’t get many of the perks and benefits that come with more premium travel credit cards, the VentureOne Rewards Card does offer some to its cardholders, courtesy of its status as a Visa Signature card.

 Other protections you receive for paying with your card include extended warranty coverage, fraud coverage and travel and emergency assistance.

-If you are ready to take your travel to the next level, then you should consider getting a card like the Capital One Venture X Rewards Credit Card, which offers a generous sign-up bonus, additional statement credits and other travel perks, such as airport lounge access.
-Though the card has a significant annual fee, it could be a strong consideration if you’ve reached your limit with a starter card like the VentureOne Rewards Card.
+VentureOne offers a lot of solid benefits, but it is designed to be a travel rewards card for beginners.
+If you’re ready to take your travel rewards strategy to the next level, then you should consider getting a card like the Capital One Venture X Rewards Credit Card, which offers a generous welcome bonus, travel credit opportunities and other travel perks, such as airport lounge access.
+Though the card has a significant annual fee at $395, it’s worth considering if you’ve reached your limit with a starter card like VentureOne.

 The bottom line

 Starting your award travel journey can seem complicated and confusing at first.
 That’s why a no-fuss card like the VentureOne Rewards Card can be great for beginners to travel rewards.
-You don’t have the pressure of needing to justify an annual fee while figuring out how to get the most out of your miles.
+You don’t have the pressure of needing to justify an annual fee while figuring out how to get the most out of your rewards.